List of content you will read in this article:

 So you have an outdated CPU in your system and want to upgrade?
 Now is a good time to do that as the competition between AMD and Intel is at an all-time high.
-More competition means a larger choice, higher performance, and lower prices for the consumer.
+More competition means a broader choice, higher performance, and lower prices for the consumer.

-There are many questions to be answered especially to a non-techy user: Should I go for AMD or Intel?
+There are many questions to be answered, especially to a non-techy user: Should I go for AMD or Intel?
 Is value or performance more important?
 Does the core count matter?
 How much does clock speed affect PC usage?
 Will it be used for a workstation, gaming, or just a simple internet browsing machine?
 Today we hope to answer all these questions and help you choose the perfect CPU for your system.

 What is a CPU?

 CPU stands for the central processing unit.
 It is responsible for processing and executing instructions within your machine.
 It is often referred to as the "brains" of the computer and, thus, is one of the most critical parts affecting the system's experience.
 The processor (CPU) is built by placing billions of microscopic transistors onto a single computer chip.

 This chip sits in a special place designated for it on the motherboard (the socket) and is connected to it by tiny pins which are present either on it or on the motherboard itself.

 At its core, a CPU takes instructions from a program or application and performs a calculation.
 This process breaks down into three key stages: Fetch, decode, and execute.
 A CPU fetches the instruction from RAM, decodes what the instruction actually is, and then executes the instruction using relevant CPU parts.

 To upgrade or to build a new system?

 Now, this is a tricky question as simply upgrading to a newer CPU is the cheapest and fastest way to go about it.
 However, you will be limited by quite a few factors that will narrow down your choice.
 The architecture, socket, and compatibility of the motherboard installed in the PC are all things to consider if you are going down this path.